 At Country Meadows Retirement Communities, we like to think that every day is Mother’s Day (and Father’s Day) because we provide our residents the loving, attentive care we would want for our own parents and grandparents.

-We respect the individual needs and wishes of all residents, whether living in our senior independent living communities or our assisted living and personal care homes.
+We respect the individual needs and wishes of all residents, whether living in our independent senior living facilities or our assisted living and personal care homes.
 For Country Meadows residents who may be challenged by dementia and its sense of isolation, our Connections Memory Support Services program helps them cope with memory loss and participate in social activities.

 If you’re planning an active retirement in a senior living community in Pennsylvania or Maryland, we invite you to visit one or more of our campuses, where you will find residents with full lives in a caring, family-oriented environment.
 Country Meadows has 10 senior living communities in Pennsylvania (in Lancaster, Hershey, Mechanicsburg, Pittsburgh, Wyomissing, York-South, York-West, Allentown, Bethlehem and Easton) as well as a community in Frederick, Maryland.
 Please schedule a visit so that we can acquaint you with our broad range of services.